Graphical user interface¶

-If it is intended to pan inside a region, please hold command (mac) or ctrl (linux) key and click inside a region, or simply use middle click.
-Single click on a region will change the region state to “selected”.
-With the same operation, users can center an image pixel (regardless it is inside a region or not) in the image viewer.
+If it is intended to pan inside a region, please hold command (mac) or ctrl (linux) key and click inside a region, or simply use middle click (single click on a region will change the region state to “selected”).
+With the same operation, users can center an image pixel (regardless if it is inside a region or not) in the image viewer.

 Mouse interactions with region of interest¶

-To create a polygon region, start with a click followed by a series of clicks to define anchors of a desired polygonal shape and finish with a double click.
+To create a polygon region, start with a click followed by a series of clicks to define the control points of a desired polygonal shape and finish with a double click.
 CARTA detects “complex” polygon (polygon with intersections) and shows it in pink color.
-Spectral profiles, statistics, or histogram of a complex polygon can still be requested but please note that the results may be beyond users’ expectations since the actual pixel coverage depends on how a complex polygon is created.
+Spectral profiles, statistics, or histograms of a complex polygon can still be requested but please note that the results may be beyond users’ expectations since the actual pixel coverage depends on how a complex polygon is created.

 Region selection and modification¶

 Click on a region will change the region state to “selected” and the selected region will be highlighted in the region list widget.
 Alternatively, a region can be selected by clicking the region list.
-CARTA provides the flexibility to select “region in region” as demostrated in the following video.
+CARTA provides the flexibility to select “region in region” as demonstrated in the following video.
 The layer order of regions is adjusted automatically based on the region size.
-To de-select all regions, press “esc” key.
+To unselect a region, press the “esc” key.

-Double-click on a region or a region in the region list brings up the region property dialogue.
-The dialogue allows users to modify region’s name, location, shapes, and region cosmetics.
-Pressing “delete” or “backspace” key will remove the selected region.
+Double-click on a region or a region in the region list brings up the region property dialog.
+The dialog allows users to modify the region’s name, location, shapes, and region cosmetics.
+Pressing the “delete” or the “backspace” key will remove the selected region.

 “backspace” does not delete a region…

-If using CARTA remote mode in Firefox on MacOS, you may find the “backspace” key navigates back a page instead of removing a region.
+When accessing a remote CARTA backend with a local Firefox web browser on macOS, you may find the “backspace” key navigates back a page instead of removing a region.
 This behaviour can be prevented by modifying your Firefox web browser settings: